First written: 9 Aug. 2014; last update: 14 Aug. 2017

 While we don't yet have a fully developed theory of humor, laughing may be a reaction that we have to particular kinds of unexpected juxtapositions.
 In a similar way, it's possible that our brains also have a sort of "specialness" classifier, which fires when we process certain inputs or have certain thoughts that don't seem to be fully explainable in physicalist terms.
 For some people, this classifier may lead to belief in God or spirits or magic.
 And for almost everyone (myself included) this hypothetical classifier may lead us to believe there's a "feeling of what it's like" to be conscious and that, e.g., the visual data in our brains is somehow "a unified visual scene of textures, colors, and objects" rather than activations of neural patterns corresponding to information available for us to use, combined with our flailing minds trying to make sense of that information with whatever simple metaphors they can.

-Of course, this doesn't mean that only experiences judged to be conscious matter ethically.
+That consciousness is a user illusion doesn't mean that only experiences judged to be conscious matter ethically.
 The judgment process only adds a small level of reflection on what were already complex, substantive computations.
 The pre-eliminativist view that only "conscious" emotions matter was based on a confused idea that only "conscious" emotions are "real qualia" in a metaphysical sense.
 Once we cast off this way of thinking, it becomes less plausible that only experiences judged to be conscious have moral weight.

 We can describe the same reality at different levels of abstraction, i.e., using different ontological frameworks.
 As an example of a different ontology, imagine a simple computational agent that moves about in a "grid world" consisting of 16 squares -- 16 possible "states" that it can be in.
 This simple agent knows nothing of the Earth, particle physics, or even humans.
 It just "knows" (in some very simplistic way) its own little world of state transitions and whatever dynamics drive its behavior.
 Likewise, we humans are acquainted with a simplified ontology of our own brains -- that we have things called "conscious experiences" and that we transition through these experiences.
 If we were cave people, we would know nothing of neurons, the cerebral cortex, or gamma oscillations (except for whatever we found in the skulls of other animals that we killed and ate).
 We would just have a simplistic, subjective model of our mental lives, which is what people refer to when they talk about knowing that they're conscious.
 This picture isn't mutually exclusive with a more detailed, physics-based portrait.